pyomeca/biosiglive/docs/paper.md

 Examples are provided to guide the user and documentation is available.

 # Features
 `biosiglive` is divided into five independent modules.
-The main features are described below.
+The main features are described below:

-- `Processing`: real-time and offline data processing.
+ - `Processing`: real-time and offline data processing,
-- `Interfaces`: interfaces of standard software such as Vicon Nexus (Oxford, UK) or Delsys Trigno Community  (Boston, USA).
+ - `Interfaces`: interfaces of standard software such as Vicon Nexus (Oxford, UK) or Delsys Trigno Community  (Boston, USA),
  - `Visualization`: real-time signal visualization,
-- `Streaming pipeline`: pipeline to stream, process, disseminate and save data in real time.
+ - `Streaming pipeline`: pipeline to stream, process, disseminate and save data in real time,
  - `File I/O`: saving data in binary format at every time frame.

 ## A Biomechanical example: Electromyographic pipeline
 `biosiglive` provides examples for different biomechanical tasks such as getting and processing EMG signals or any generic analog devices from Nexus,